ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 The best time to plant thuja trees is between early spring and late autumn.
-The only exception are balled and burlapped plants - the latest time they can be planted is mid-August.
+The only exception is balled and burlapped plants - the latest time they can be planted is mid-August.
 Do not plant your trees later than 6 weeks before the first freezes.
 {% endfaqAnswer %}
 {% endfaqItem %}